12 Signs Your VA Disability Claim May Get Approved: What to Look for

 • A clear, evidence-based rationale for direct, secondary, or aggravated service connection.

-• A statement explicitly linking the condition to the veteran’s military service, using the phrase “as likely as not” to meet VA standards.
+• A nexus statement explicitly linking the condition to the veteran’s military service, using the phrase “as likely as notto meet VA evidentiary standards.

 • References to medical literature, service treatment records, and relevant studies supporting the connection.

-• The nexus letter provider’s qualifications to establish credibility.
+• Qualifications of the nexus letter provider to establish credibility.

 5. You’ve Received Favorable Feedback on Your C&P Exam